Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Transduction Equivalence to Posets of Bounded Width

 In relation to the deep fact~\cite{DBLP:conf/focs/Bonnet0TW20} that the class property of having bounded twin-width is preserved under FO transductions (cf.~Section~\ref{sec:prel}), it is interesting to look at how our class of proper $k$-mixed-thin graphs relates to other studied classes of bounded twin-width.
 In this regard we show that our class is nearly (note the inversion-free assumption!) transduction equivalent to the class of posets of bounded width.
 We stress that the considered transductions here are always non-copying (i.e., not ``expanding'' the ground set of studied structures).

-\begin{theorem} The class of inversion-free proper $k$-mixed-thin graphs is a transduction of the class of posets of width at most $5\cdot \binom{k}{2} + 5k$.
+\begin{theorem} The class of inversion-free proper $k$-mixed-thin graphs is a transduction of the class of posets of width at most $5\cdot \binom{k}{2} + 2k$.
 For a given graph, together with the vertex partition and the orders as from Definition~\ref{def:mixThin}, the corresponding poset and its transduction parameters can be computed in polytime. \end{theorem}

 \begin{proof} Let $G = (V,E)$ be an inversion-free proper $k$-mixed-thin graph.
 Let $\ca V = (V_1, \mathellipsis, V_k)$ be the partition of $V$ and $\leq_{ij}$ for $1 \leq i \leq j \leq k$ be the orders given by Definition~\ref{def:mixThin}.
-We are going to construct a poset $P = (X, \preceq)$, equipped with vertex labels ({\em marks}), such that $V\subseteq X$ and the edges of $G$ can be interpreted by a binary FO formula within~$P$.
+On a suitable ground set $X\supseteq V$ defined below, we are going to construct a poset $P = (X, \preceq)$ equipped with vertex labels ({\em marks}), such that the edges of $G$ will be interpreted by a binary FO formula within~$P$.
 To simplify notation, we will also consider posets as special digraphs, and naturally use digraph terms for them.